Amy Fairchild and Marian Moser Jones published in The Conversation

 About The Ohio State University College of Public Health

 The Ohio State University College of Public Health is a leader in educating students, creating new knowledge through research, and improving the livelihoods and well-being of people in Ohio and beyond.
 The College's divisions include biostatistics, environmental health sciences, epidemiology, health behavior and health promotion, and health services management and policy.
-It is ranked 19th among all colleges of public health in the U.S. by U.S. News and World Report, and also includes the top 7-ranked MHA degree program.
-The College provides leadership and expertise for Ohio and the world through its Center for Health Outcomes and Policy Evaluation Studies (HOPES) and Center for Public Health Practice (CPHP).
+It is ranked 22nd among all colleges and programs of public health in the nation, and first in Ohio, by U.S. News and World Report.
+Its specialty programs are also considered among the best in the country.
+The MHA program is ranked 5th and the health policy and management specialty is ranked 21st.